relativitysharadmagar/TestDocumentRepo/README.md

-##  APM Logging: Document Review Service
+##  Using Relativity APM Client: Document Review Service
 Creates Application Performance Monitoring (APM) related objects.
-To monitor Conversion Cache Manager operations in Relativity One.
-At this time APM Metrics are being introduced to monitor job creation, discovery, and deleting files.
+To continue to report existing APM to match the APM that would have come from Kepler.

-### Registered Services
+### Usages of IAPMClient
 ConversionApmClient

 ### Configurator